Panzer IV: Other users

+Finland

 Finland bought 15 new Panzer IV Ausf.
-Js in 1944 for 5,000,000 Finnish markkas each.
+Js in 1944.
 The remainder of an order for 40 tanks and some StuG IIIs were not delivered and neither were necessary German tank instructors provided.
 The tanks arrived too late to see action against the Soviet Union but instead ended up being used against Nazi Germany during their withdrawal through Lapland.
 After the war, they served as training tanks and one portrayed a Soviet KV-1 tank in the movie The Unknown Soldier in 1955.
 The additional weight, going from the 18.4 tons (Ausf.
 A) to about 25 tons (Ausf.
-J), of these modifications strained the simple leaf springed suspension.
-As a result, the Finnish Army often referred to the PzKpfw IV Ausf.J as the "shaker" for its rough ride, when compared to their StuG III's which by comparison had the much better torsion-bar suspension of the PzKpfw III.
-According to the Finnish this not only affected general crew comfort, but also hampered the accurate aiming of the main gun whilst on the move.
+J), of these modifications strained the simple leaf spring suspension.
+As a result, the Finnish Army often referred to the PzKpfw IV Ausf.J as the "shaker" for its rough ride, when compared to their StuG IIIs that, by comparison, had the much better torsion-bar suspension of the PzKpfw III.
+According to the Finnish, this not only affected general crew comfort, but also hampered the accurate aiming of the main gun whilst on the move.
 What exactly caused these "vibrations" that gave the PzKw IV Ausf.
 J such a bad name among Finnish tank crews remains somewhat unclear as it isn't mentioned in any German or Allied descriptions, but the inadequate leaf spring suspension and comparison with the very smooth ride of the StuG III seems to be the most likely cause.

+Bulgaria

 After 1945, Bulgaria incorporated its surviving Panzer IVs into defensive bunkers as strongpoints along its border with Turkey, along with Soviet T-34 turrets.
 This defensive line, known as the "Krali Marko Line", remained in use until the fall of communism in 1989.

+Spain

 Twenty Panzer IV Ausf.
 Hs and ten StuG III Ausf.
 Gs were supplied to Spain in December 1943, a small fraction of what Spain had originally asked for.
 The Panzer IV represented the best tank in Spanish service between 1944 and 1954, and was deployed along with T-26s and Panzer Is.
 Spain sold 17 Panzer IVs to Syria in 1967, with the remaining three left conserved.
 These can be found in Madrid, Burgos and Santovenia de Pisuerga (Valladolid).

+Romania

 Most of the tanks Romania had received were lost during combat between 1944 and 1945.
 These tanks, designated T4 in the army's inventory, were used by the Army's 2nd Armoured Regiment.
 On 9 May 1945, only two Panzer IVs were left.
 Romania received another 50 captured Panzer IV tanks from the Red Army after the end of the war.
 These tanks were of many different models and were in very bad shape—many of them were missing parts and the side-skirts.
 These German T4 tanks remained in service until 1950, when the Army decided to use only Soviet equipment.
 By 1954, all German tanks in Romanian military service had been scrapped.